Constrained regret minimization for multi-criterion multi-armed bandits: Introduction

 A more natural approach for multi-criterion decision making is to instead pose the optimal choice as the solution of a \emph{constrained optimization}.
 In other words, optimize one attribute subject to constraints on the others.
 However, despite the modest literature on multi-criterion MABs (surveyed below), little attention has been paid to formulating, and designing algorithms for \emph{constrained} multi-criterion MABs.
 This paper seeks to fill this gap.
 Formally, we assume that each arm is associated with a $D$-dimensional probability distribution, and the best arm is the one that minimizes a certain arm attribute subject to constraints on~$m$ other attributes.
 For this setting, we pursue regret minimization, i.e., we seek to minimize the average number of pulls of non-optimal arms.

-To simplify the presentation, and to highlight the key aspects of this problem, we focus primarily on a special case of this formulation that is of interest in the finance community: the optimization of the mean value subject to a constraint on risk.
-The algorithm design and performance evaluation for this special case (with $D = m = 1$) generalize readily to the abstract multi-criterion problem described above (as we note in Section~\ref{sec:general_framework}).
-Specifically, each arm is assumed to be associated with an (a priori unknown) cost/loss distribution and the goal is to identify the arm with the smallest average cost, subject to a pre-specified upper bound on the Conditional Value at Risk (CVaR).
-This constraint may be interpreted as capturing the agent's risk appetite.
-For this problem, we propose an algorithm, called Risk-Constrained Lower Confidence Bound (RC-LCB) algorithm, that guarantees logarithmic regret, i.e., the average number of plays of all non-optimal arms (including those that violate the risk constraint) is at most logarithmic in the horizon.
-If RC-LCB is presented with an \emph{infeasbile} instance, i.e., an instance where all arms violate the specified risk constraint, the algorithm in effect relaxes this constraint just enough to make at least one arm compliant.
-Another feature of RC-LCB is that at the end of the horizon, it outputs a boolean flag that correctly identifies with high probability, whether or not the given instance was feasible.
-Finally, we establish fundamental lower bounds on the performance of any algorithm on this risk-constrained regret minimization problem.
-Our results demonstrate a fundamental tradeoff between regret minimization and feasibility identification, similar to the well-known tradeoff between regret minimization and best arm identification in the classical (unconstrained) MAB problem \citep{bubeck2009}.
+To simplify the presentation, and to highlight the key aspects of this problem, we first consider a single constraint (i.e., $m = 1$).
+Each arm is associated with a probability distribution, and we consider the problem of optimizing an \emph{objective attribute}, subject to a single \emph{constraint attribute} satisfying a user-specified constraint.
+The algorithm design and performance evaluation for this special case (with $m = 1$) generalize readily to the multi-criterion problem; see Section~\ref{sec:general_framework}.
+An example that fits this template that is of significant interest in the finance community: the optimization of the expected return, subject to a risk constraint.
+Here, the objective attribute is the mean of an arm distribution, while the constraint attribute measuring risk could be Conditional Value at Risk (CVaR).

+For this problem, we propose an algorithm, called Constrained Lower Confidence Bound (\textsc{Con-LCB}), that guarantees logarithmic regret, i.e., the average number of plays of all non-optimal arms (including those that violate the constraint) is at most logarithmic in the horizon.
+If \textsc{Con-LCB} is presented with an \emph{infeasbile} instance, i.e., an instance where all arms violate the specified risk constraint, the algorithm in effect relaxes this constraint just enough to make at least one arm compliant.
+Another feature of \textsc{Con-LCB} is that at the end of the horizon, it outputs a boolean flag that correctly identifies with high probability, whether or not the given instance was feasible.

+Finally, we establish fundamental lower bounds on the performance of any algorithm on this constrained regret minimization problem.
+Our results demonstrate a fundamental tradeoff between regret minimization and feasibility identification, similar to the well-known tradeoff between regret minimization and best arm identification in the classical (unconstrained) MAB problem \cite{bubeck2009}.